Dr. Joshua Held

 Biography

 Joshua R. Held teaches and researches early modern English literature with a focus on Shakespeare and Milton.
-His Bold Conscience: Luther to Shakespeare to Milton (Univ. of Alabama Press, 2023) chronicles the shifting idea of conscience in early modern England from a faculty of restraint—“coward conscience”—to one of forthright self-assertion.
-He has published essays in Shakespeare Studies, Essays in Criticism, Studies in Philology, and elsewhere.
+His Bold Conscience: Luther to Shakespeare to Milton (Univ. of Alabama Press, 2023) chronicles the shifting of conscience in early modern England from a faculty of restraint—“coward conscience”—to one of forthright self-assertion.
+He has published essays in _English Literary History_, _Essays in Criticism_, _Modern Philology_, and elsewhere.

-At Southeastern Oklahoma State University, he coordinates the English Education program and serves as a University Mentor for student teachers in English Language Arts.
+At Southeastern OSU, Dr. Held coordinates the English Education program and serves as University Mentor for student teachers in English Language Arts.

 Courses Taught